-The SCR life underwriting risk component has decreased in 2019, primarily as a result of redemptions in the year.
-This most significantly reduces the exposure to lapse risk.
+The SCR life underwriting risk component has remained constant, primarily due to higher than expected lapses which have been partially offset by a reduction in business development fees payable by AIPL.
+Lapses reduce the level of underwriting risk whereas a reduction of fees paid increases the value of profits applied in the SCR stress assumptions.
 For further detail on the movement of life underwriting risk SCR over the reporting period, refer to section E.2.2 of this report.